japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 progressBuffer: Queue[StreamingQueryProgress]
 ----

-`progressBuffer` is a https://www.scala-lang.org/api/2.12.x/scala/collection/mutable/Queue.html[scala.collection.mutable.Queue] of <<spark-sql-streaming-StreamingQueryProgress.adoc#, StreamingQueryProgresses>>.
+`progressBuffer` is a https://www.scala-lang.org/api/2.12.x/scala/collection/mutable/Queue.html[scala.collection.mutable.Queue] of <<spark-sql-streaming-StreamingQueryProgress.md#, StreamingQueryProgresses>>.

 `progressBuffer` has a new `StreamingQueryProgress` added when `ProgressReporter` is requested to <<updateProgress, update progress of a streaming query>>.

-When the size (the number of `StreamingQueryProgresses`) is above <<spark-sql-streaming-properties.adoc#spark.sql.streaming.numRecentProgressUpdates, spark.sql.streaming.numRecentProgressUpdates>> threshold, the oldest `StreamingQueryProgress` is removed (_dequeued_).
+When the size (the number of `StreamingQueryProgresses`) is above <<spark-sql-streaming-properties.md#spark.sql.streaming.numRecentProgressUpdates, spark.sql.streaming.numRecentProgressUpdates>> threshold, the oldest `StreamingQueryProgress` is removed (_dequeued_).

 `progressBuffer` is used when `ProgressReporter` is requested for the <<lastProgress, last>> and the <<recentProgress, recent StreamingQueryProgresses>>